M-HT/SR/games/Battle Isle 3/release/linux/readme-Linux.txt

 -----

 The game's MIDI music can be played using one of following libraries:
-ALSA sequencer, WildMIDI, BASSMIDI, ADLMIDI
+ALSA sequencer, WildMIDI, BASSMIDI, libADLMIDI

-ADLMIDI is the default library, others can be selected in the configuration file.
+libADLMIDI is the default library, others can be selected in the configuration file.
-ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++).
-ADLMIDI requires no additional files for MIDI playback, WildMIDI requirer GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, ADLMIDI uses OPL3 emulator for MIDI playback.
+ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI requirer GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.

 ALSA sequencer can detect usable synth automatically or it can be selected in the configuration file.